 top of page

-Hundreds of thousands of Jews are expected in Meron to celebrate Lag Ba'Omer, "Hillula deRabbi Shimon Bar Yochai".
+At the holy burial site of Rabbi Shimon bar Yochai in Meron and across the globe Jewish people celebrate Lag Ba'Omer, "Hillula deRabbi Shimon Bar Yochai".
 The holiday marks the passing of the famous sage Rabbi Shimon Bar Yochai (Rashbi).

 Rabbi Shimon Bar Yochai (sometimes known by the acronym Rashbi), was a rabbi in the time of the Mishna, after the destruction of the Second Temple.